 A Research Body is a generic User type and is not linked to a specific market participant or role.
 They are an organisation that requires access to information for the purposes of promoting innovation, operational excellence and efficiency in the UK Energy Industry that will benefit consumers, government and society.

 Research Body were added to the DPM as a new User type following the implementation of UNC Modification 0702 and IGT Modification 134.

+This resulted in the following text being inserted into the UNC:

+Research Body is an organisation which requires access to gas industry data for an Agreed Objective and an agreed period of time.
+An “Agreed Objective” may include (but is not limited to) the following, but only where the Research Body can demonstrate to the DSC Contract Management Committee that their research will benefit consumers, government or society: promoting innovation; developing/delivering operational excellence; and/or developing/delivering efficiency in the UK energy industry.

 Purpose of Access to Data